Living Colour: Acclaim and legacy

 Living Colour was ranked No. 70 on VH1's 100 Greatest Artists of Hard Rock.

 "Cult of Personality" was re-recorded for Guitar Hero III: Legends of Rock, with an updated solo, as the original masters could not be used.

 In October 2006, "Love Rears Its Ugly Head" was ranked and voted 303 out of the 2006 songs featured in the Triple M Essential 2006 Countdown.

 Rolling Stone have called the band "funk metal pioneers."

 In early 2009, WWE used "Cult of Personality" in the video promoting the induction of Stone Cold Steve Austin into its Hall of Fame.
+Outside of his use of it in professional wrestling.

-WWE performer CM Punk used the song as his entrance theme in Ring of Honor for some time.
-CM Punk used other licensed music while working with WWE, but, after feigning a departure from the company in July 2011, he returned with "Cult of Personality" as his entrance theme.
-CM Punk also entered to the song at his debut in the world of mixed martial arts at UFC 203 and subsequently at UFC 225 for his fight versus Mike Jackson.
-He later used the same song in his All Elite Wrestling debut at Rampage: The First Dance on August 20, 2021, and continues using it as his entrance theme.
+In 2011, WWE wrestler CM Punk returned with Cult of Personality as his theme song for his highly anticipated Summer of Punk run.
+Punk had used this song before when he used to perform for Ring of Honor.
+Upon joining WWE, he did not try to get the song as his theme because he believed that WWE will not get a song licensed for a mid-card wrestler.
+He used the song for his AEW run as well between 2021 and 2023.
+CM Punk also entered to the song for his debut mixed martial arts bout at UFC 203 and subsequently at UFC 225 for his fight versus Mike Jackson.